PreveenSankhala/postgresql-sceencast/README.md

 - Podman is an open-source container management tool used to create, run, and manage containers on Linux systems.

--PostgreSQL is an open-source relational database management system (RDBMS).
+- PostgreSQL is an open-source relational database management system (RDBMS).
 Which is used for data storage and management.